nqyy/uiuc-course-god/README.md

 Contributing
 ------------
 Need to be updated for each semester.
-If there is any outdated part, please make a pull request or contact the author.
+If there is any outdated component, please make a pull request or contact the author.
 Contact me if you want to maintain this repo.

-email: chitianhaoxp@gmail.com
+Email: chitianhaoxp@gmail.com

-wechat: chitianhao
+Wechat: chitianhao

 Future features
 ---------------